lacquema/Oracle/README.md

 On computing servers, the use of modern package managers such as Guix is highly recommended and often mandatory.
 These tools enable isolated and reproducible management of software dependencies, thus avoiding unintentional changes to the server environment.
 In addition, Guix avoids unnecessary duplication of packages by storing shared dependencies only once in the server's `/gnu/store`.
 This considerably reduces the use of storage space.

 Instead of installing packages directly, you configure them to reference the Guix-managed library.
-All required Python packages are also explicitly listed in the `<environment_path>/Oracle/manifest.scm` file.
+All required packages are explicitly listed in the `<environment_path>/Oracle/manifest.scm` file.
 You can reference them all:

 `guix package -m <environment_path>/Oracle/manifest.scm`